redteamcafe/docker-sphinx-rtd/README.md

 # sphinx-rtd

-Docker container image that runs on Ubuntu to deploy a webserver with sphinx and the readthedocs theme.
+Docker container image that runs on Ubuntu to deploy a webserver with sphinx and the Read the Docs theme.

 You can use the following script